-After a few easy steps, the Blink camera system will be showing you clips in the app.
+After a few easy steps, the Blink camera system will show your clips in the Blink app.

 Install the Blink application